matloff/fastStat/StatBareMin.md

    1380.0254   11732.5837   10791.0158   -8595.5831    1323.1999
 ```

+R created a new indicator variable here, **sex2**, which indicated
+female; its value is 1 for women, 0 for men.
 Here the gender variable is coded 1 for men, 2 for women.

-So the
-negative coefficient here suggests that, for equal age, education and so
+In the same manner as where the age effect in the baseball player
+example could be assessed by the coefficient of the Age variable, the
+coefficient for **sex2**, -8595.5831, is our estimate of the gender pay
+gap:  Comparing men and women of the *same age*, *same education* and so
-on, women are paid about $8600 less than men.
+on, we found that women were paid about $8600 less than comparable men.

-## Hypothesis testing and p-values
+## Significance testing and p-values

+This is one of the tragedies of statistics:  An old method has long been
+shown to be at worst misleading and at best noninformative, yet was so
+entrenched that it continues to be very widely used today.
+Here we give
+a brief description of the method, *significance* testing, and explain
+its pitfalls.

+The method first sets a *null hypothesis* H<sub>0</sub>.
+In the gender
+pay gap example, we might have

+H<sub>0</sub>:  &beta;<sub>sex2</sub> = 0

+Here H<sub>0</sub> hypothesizes that there is no gender pay gap.

+The decision is made on the basis of "innocent until proven guilty":  We
+believe H<sub>0p</sub> is true until and unless we find strong evidence
+to the contrary.
+Well, then, what constitutes "strong evidence"?

+The answer is that we look at the quotient

+Z = b<sub>sex2</sub> / (standard error of b<sub>sex2</sub>

+*If H<sub>0</sub> were true*, Z would be between -1.96 and 1.96 with
+probability 0.95.
+(Yes, these numbers do also appear in our section on
+confidence intervals, but the usage and interpretation will be different
+here.)
+Again, *if H<sub>0</sub> were true*, that quotient would have
+only a 5% chance of being larger than 1.96 or less than -1.96.
+So, if
+the quotient does fall into that outside range, we say, "This would be
+unlikely under H<sub>0</sub>, so we will abandon our belief in
+H<sub>0</sub>."

+SAT ex; don't just see if CI contains 0; p-value "greed"